Joshua T. Wewel, M.D.

 Dr. Wewel completed his neurosurgical residency at Rush University Medical Center in Chicago, IL.
 He then went on to complete a fellowship in complex spinal neurosurgery at the Barrow Neurological Institute, St. Joseph’s Hospital and Medical Center in Phoenix, Arizona.
 Amidst taking extraordinary care of his patients, Dr. Wewel is committed to improvement in patient outcomes through his participation in research efforts.
 Dr. Wewel has authored numerous textbook chapters and scientific articles in peer-reviewed journals.

-For convenience and to afford his patients easier access, Dr. Wewel sees patients at the Piedmont Atlanta and Stockbridge locations.
+For convenience and to afford his patients easier access, Dr. Wewel sees patients at the Piedmont Atlanta, Stockbridge and Vinings locations.
 His interests and conditions treated include

 - Minimally invasive spinal surgery